 Clearyst° is a team of high performers with an entrepreneurial spirit.
 We have a special culture filled with deep experience including data science, finance, human capital, innovation, and sustainability.
 We are curious, quantitative, and inspired to do good.

-Paul spent 25 years as an impact tech entrepreneur and conscious leader with experience helping teams solve problems with exponential thinking.
-His passion for people, environment, and technology inspired the founding of Clearyst° where he leads a world-class team.
+Paul spent 25 years as an impact software entrepreneur and conscious leader solving problems with exponential thinking.
+His passion for people, purpose, environment, and technology inspired the founding of Clearyst° where he co-leads a world-class team.
+Paul focuses on Clearyst° growth strategies, sustainability innovation, and impact.

 Paul grew up in the natural beauty of West Virginia where charity and service were modeled by his parents.
-He graduated from Miami University in Ohio and soon partnered in a tech startup designing web sites and content management systems for the E.W.
+He graduated with a BFA from Miami University in Ohio and started his entrepreneurial career designing digital strategies and content management systems for the E.W.
 Scripps Company.
-The company was later sold to Internet Broadcasting Systems.
-In 1997, he founded Global Cloud, the creators of DonorDrive digital fundraising SaaS platform serving the enterprise nonprofit and corporate social responsibility markets.
-After DonorDrive was acquired in 2018, Paul remained on to help achieve the 2021 IPO of its parent company EngageSmart (NYSE: ESMT).
+In 1997, he founded Global Cloud, the creators of DonorDrive enterprise fundraising platform serving the nonprofit and corporate social responsibility markets helping process over $3B for worthy causes.
+DonorDrive was acquired in 2018 and Paul remained on to help achieve EngageSmart's 2021 IPO (NYSE: ESMT).

 Paul is the Chairman of the Board of Directors of Clearyst Inc. and Green Business Bureau, a Trustee for Frank Melville Memorial Foundation as well as Advisor to Stony Brook University’s Center for Innovation.
 Paul's family lives on Long Island where he enjoys fatherhood, coaching, volunteering, and many outdoor activities.